Understanding your Health Insurance Options

 If you are looking for someone who will personally walk you through the enrollment process consider the following resources.

 - Navigators and their assistants - These professionals have completed a comprehensive training and will help consumers prepare applications to establish eligibility and enroll in coverage through the Marketplace.
 They will also run community programs to raise awareness and will refer consumers that have complaints to health insurance ombudsmen.
 Those eligible for NJ Family Care or Medicaid will be given assistance as well.
-To find a Navigator search our resource database at the top of this page using the search term Navigator Programs.*
+To find a Navigator, click here.

 - Certified Application Counselors - Counselors have undergone ACA training as well but often work for an agency that is engaged in other support services or within the healthcare industry.
 Their services are usually free of charge but not always.
 To find a Certified Application Counselor search our resource database at the top of this page using the search term Certified Application Counselor Programs.*